fishinwind/workshop/rst/Block_1/class-10.rst

 **sequence info:** :download:`sample-seq-info.csv <../../data/sample-seq-info.csv>`

+**merging script:** :download:`sample-merge.py <../../src/sample-merge.py>`

-Once downloaded, look at the structure of these files with `less`
+Once downloaded, look at the structure of the data files with `less`

+We will spend this class *deriving* / *understanding* `sample-merge.py`

 Set Up The Problem
 ==================

+ + we want to merge the information from the 2 files.

- + We will add info from sample-seq-info.csv to sample-lab-info.tsv
+ + we will add info from sample-seq-info.csv to sample-lab-info.tsv

- + Note that sample-seq-info.csv contains a super-set of the samples in sample-lab-info.csv
+ + sample-seq-info.csv contains a super-set of the samples in sample-lab-info.csv

  + we will match samples by the `Sample` column in sample-lab-info.tsv to the `Sample ID` column in sample-seq-info.csv